E-Discovery Leadership Conference 2015

 Partner at Lathrop & Gage LLP

-Rick Bien’s litigation practice involves defense of class action and other claims for financial services companies, life, health and disability insurance defense, ERISA, trust company and financial litigation, insurance professional liability, and insurance coverage litigation.
+Rick Bien’s litigation practice involves defense of class action and other claims for financial services companies, life, health and disability insurance defense, ERISA, trust company and financial litigation.
 He has defended numerous landmark class action matters and has been at the forefront of ERISA/ESOP and employee benefit litigation.

 Robin E. Stewart